 - 2. Select the Enable Modem check box to enable modem access. - 3.
 For the Modem Access Mode, do one of the following: - a.
 Select All to allow modem access to all modems.
 Looks for a PPP signal and falls back to allow console access if the PPP signal is not detected.
 In this mode, Modem Dial Back cannot be enabled. - b.
 Select PPP Only to allow only PPP connections.
 Allows GUI, SSH and Telnet access (if enabled). - Select Console Only to allow only console connections.
-Allows only CLI access through a terminal emulation programs such as Hypertreminal. - 4.
-If you selected All or PPP Only as the modem access mode: - a.
+Allows only CLI access through a terminal emulation programs such as Hypertreminal.

+- 4. If you selected All or PPP Only as the modem access mode: - a.
 Type the IP addresses of the Point-to-Point (PPP) server in the PPP Server IP field.
-The default is 10.0.0.1
+The default is 10.0.0.1 - b.

-- b.
 Type the IP address of the PPP client in the PPP Client IP field.
 The default is 10.0.0.2. - 5.
-If you selected PPP Only as the modem access mode: - a.
-If you want to enable modem dialback, select the Enable Modem Dial Back check box. - 6.
+If you selected PPP Only as the modem access mode: - If you want to enable modem dialback, select the Enable Modem Dial Back check box. - 6.
 Click OK.
 Modem access is enabled.
+You will then receive a message indicating that the device will need to be rebooted for the modem changes to take effect.